-The University of Missouri embraces its role in providing a healthy and safe to leadership in demonstrating local MU recognizes the increasing need for policies and practices that reduce Building Council's (USGBC) LEED has signed the American College Commitment with the goal of making new version of LEED (LEED v4) that the MU campus carbon neutral.
-Each and practices on a regular basis with the goal of adopting and improving environmentally sustainable practices.
+The University of Missouri embraces its role in providing a healthy and safe learning environment for its students, staff, and faculty.
+Consistent with MU's mission and values, we are committed to leadership in demonstrating local and global environmental stewardship.
+MU recognizes the increasing need for policies and practices that reduce greenhouse gas emissions and has signed the American College and University President's Climate Commitment with the goal of making the MU campus carbon neutral.
+Each unit or department within the University is expected to evaluate current policies and practices on a regular basis with the goal of adopting and improving environmentally sustainable practices.